cmu-sei/crucible/docs/caster/index.md

 Upon **Submit**, Caster generates the Terraform code that can be copied into a configuration file to use the selected module with the selected variable values.

-### Workspaces

-**Updating/Restarting Caster.Api**

-Caster.Api utilizes the Terraform binary in order execute workspace operations.
-Because this binary is running inside of the Caster.Api service, restarting or stopping the Caster.Api Docker container while a Terraform operation is in progress can lead to a corrupted state.

-In order to avoid this, a System Administrator should follow these steps in the Caster UI before stopping the Caster.Api container:
-- Navigate to Administration > Workspaces
-- Disable Workspace Operations by clicking the toggle button
-- Wait until all Active Runs are completed

-**Reporting bugs and requesting features**

-Think you found a bug?
-Please report all Crucible bugs - including bugs for the individual Crucible apps - in the cmu-sei/crucible issue tracker.
-Include as much detail as possible including steps to reproduce, specific app involved, and any error messages you may have received.

-Have a good idea for a new feature?
-Submit all new feature requests through the cmu-sei/crucible issue tracker.
-Include the reasons why you're requesting the new feature and how it might benefit other Crucible users.

 ### VLANs

 Adds the ability to manage VLAN ids.
 Pools of 4096 VLANs can be created and sub-divided into Partitions.
 A VLAN can then be requested by a user from a Partition, and they will receive an unused VLAN id, which will then be marked as used until they release it.
 Projects can be assigned Partition's and a system-wide default Partition can be set for users to request VLAN Ids from their Project's Partition or the default as well.

 - VLANs can have tags for organizational purposes and can be requsted by tag
 - A VLAN can be requested by specific vlanId within a Partition
 - VLANs can be marked as reserved (0, 1, and 4095 are reserved by default) so that they will never be used